Skip to Content

 A known issue with autoscaling is that if the number of agents you are licensed for is exceeded, no error message or warning is provided.
 Instead, the agent registration fails and a registration failure message is written to the agent log.
 However, no message will appear in the Management Console.
 As a workaround, monitor the Management Console dashboard, be aware of your license limits, and check that the number of agents provisioned does not exceed those limits.

-QA and Configuration Testing
+QA and configuration testing

-To test these features and confirm that you have configured an Agent Group correctly:
+To test these features and confirm that you have configured an agent group correctly:

 1. Set up authentication credentials: